bayesian-optimization/BayesianOptimization/README.md

 )
 ```

+By default the previous data in the json file is removed.
+If you want to keep working with the same logger, the `reset` paremeter in `JSONLogger` should be set to False.

 ### 4.2 Loading progress

 Naturally, if you stored progress you will be able to load that onto a new instance of `BayesianOptimization`.
 The easiest way to do it is by invoking the `load_logs` function, from the `util` submodule.